- Agoot - grunt

 In paluto restaurants with fresh or live fish to select from, maya-maya and lapu-lapu are popular premium fish choices.
 A Philippine fish recipe that would work well with these fish is to cook them escabeche.
 Red tilapia, sometimes presented as "kingfish", has also been observed in some fish and seafood restaurants.
 It's a possibly misleading fish since its red pigmentation may lead those unfamiliar with it to mistake it for maya-maya, and "kingfish" is a designation that has been used for tanigue, but red tilapia is not as highly valued as either of those fish.
 Red tilapia is a hybrid fish created by fish farmers.
 Tilapia is an introduced species in the country grown in fish cages and fish ponds largely used in aquaculture because of its fast reproduction leading it to be called "chicken of the sea".

 At restaurants where fresh or live fish are not available, the usual unspecified nameless white fish in fillet form that has apparently become the default is the so-called "cream dory" also called "river cobbler".
 This is actually a fish from the family Pangasius, imported and usually described elsewhere as Vietnamese catfish with the names swai, basa, or tra referring to different species.
 At Filipino restaurants bangus is usually available somewhere in the menu.
 Blue marlin also pops up with some frequency as does gindara.
+Bacalao is a term taken from Spanish that is used for cod.
 Salmon although imported and more expensive has also become popular.

 Although the Philippine fish identified on the main list are believed to be sold in markets one needs to take care with unfamiliar fish.
 One species may be safe while another in the same family may not be.
 Even among those fish that are widely eaten some need to be prepared or handled a certain way prior to cooking and eating for them to be safe.
 Scombroid fish poisoning with symptoms similar to an allergic reaction is associated with tunas, mackerels, mahi-mahi, and marlin that have spoiled resulting in the release of histamines which are unaffected by cooking.
 There are also reports of ciguatera poisoning with some species.
 Red tide toxins are a danger related to harmful algal blooms.
 The Philippine government issues red tide alerts from time to time to warn about the harvesting, buying, selling and eating of seafood from certain areas.